KNEW (AM): KABL

-Beautiful Music
+Beautiful music

 McLendon had success with Top 40 stations and the original plan had been to launch a similar, youthful format on KROW.
-But after McLendon and his team visited the market and discovered there were already several Top 40 stations, they decided there wasn't room for another one.
-As a result, they looked to KIXL, a beautiful-music station in the Dallas-Fort Worth, Texas, market that was enjoying a fair amount of success despite being daytime-only.
+But after McLendon and his team visited the market and discovered there were already several Top 40 stations, they decided there was not room for another one.
+As a result, they looked to KIXL, a beautiful music station in the Dallas-Fort Worth, Texas, market that was enjoying a fair amount of success despite being daytime-only.
 They decided to launch a similar format on KROW using KIXL's formula of quarter-hour blocks of familiar musical selections (three instrumentals, arranged by tempo, and one vocal) as a template.
 The new call sign was to be KABL, as in San Francisco's legendary cable cars.

-In early May 1959, KROW began "stunting" with a continuous loop of a song called "Gila Monster," the theme song from a horror film that Gordon McLendon had co-produced that year.
+In early May 1959, KROW began stunting with a continuous loop of a song called "Gila Monster", the theme song from a horror film that Gordon McLendon had co-produced that year.
 Based on this stunt, it was assumed by the general public — and by the competition — that KROW was to become a Top 40 station along the lines of McLendon's KLIF in Dallas, WAKY in Louisville or KILT in Houston.
-But the station took everyone by surprise by debuting KABL as a beautiful music station.
+But McLendon took everyone by surprise by debuting KABL as a beautiful music station.
 KABL quickly captured a more mature listening audience that disliked rock and roll.
 KABL soon became the number one radio station in San Francisco, and would remain at or near the top of the ratings for years afterward.

 KABL's format

 As KABL, the station combined a mixture of easy listening string and orchestra music with light classics and an occasional Latin cocktail hour tune.
 KABL was known for presenting poetic vignettes about San Francisco life, a harp interlude between songs, and a cable car bell to announce the news.

 Licensed to Oakland, with a transmitter near the east end of the San Francisco–Oakland Bay Bridge, KABL often skirted the Federal Communications Commission (FCC) rules on station identification and city of license.
-While KABL could have legally identified as "Oakland/San Francisco," it instead deliberately tried to identify with San Francisco rather than Oakland.
+While KABL could have legally identified as "Oakland/San Francisco", it instead deliberately tried to identify with San Francisco rather than Oakland.
 It was notorious for using slogans such as "KABL Oakland, serving San Francisco on your San Francisco radio dial, in the air, everywhere over San Francisco".
 This raised the ire of FCC officials, resulting in a fine and an admonishment to all broadcasters that they were licensed to serve a particular community, not surrounding ones.